How to Transfer Photos from an iPhone to a Flash Drive

 Select any photos you wish to transfer and look for the "import to" text field at the bottom of the app.
 Click on this field and select a directory on your flash drive.
 Then, click "import all" to start the transfer process.

-Save Big on Our Wide Selection of USB-C Drives
+Save Big on Our Lightning and USB-C Flash Drives

 Option 4: Access the DCIM Through Windows Explorer